 A. Executive Council.
-Membership shall consist of the chairpersons of the standing councils and committees of the Faculty Senate (if a council or committee has co-chairs, one of these is designated as the voting member in the Executive Council); the officers of the Faculty Senate; the elected faculty representative to the University Faculty Council; and up to two at-large faculty members appointed by the FSLT.
-Ex-officio members shall include the chief academic officer and the chief officer in charge of finance and administration.
+Membership shall consist of the chairpersons of the standing councils and committees of the Faculty Senate (if a council or committee has co-chairs, one of these is designated as the voting member in the Executive Council, except as otherwise noted); the officers of the Faculty Senate (see Section IV); the elected faculty representative to the University Faculty Council; and up to two at-large faculty members appointed by the FSLT.
+Exofficio members shall include the chief academic officer and the chief officer in charge of finance and administration.
 The Faculty Senate President is the chairperson of the Executive Council.